Top 29 Japanese Fashion Trends In 2022

 However, Japan’s fashion influencers scouting the underground scene brought it back to life this year but with a twist.

-It is still white on white, but with different shades of white, aiming to create a minimalist layered look.
+It is still white on white but with different shades of white, aiming to create a minimalist layered look.

 The best part of this Japanese fashion trend is the number of different pieces and materials you can mix and play with.

-From breathable linen to vintage laces and soft and flowy chiffon to flattering denim, white on white shades work best with matching handbags, statement headwear, and chunky sneakers.
+From breathable linen to vintage laces and soft and flowy chiffon to flattering denim, white-on-white shades work best with matching handbags, statement headwear, and chunky sneakers.

 28/29

-Vegan (And Edgy) Shearling Jackets
+Vegan (and Edgy) Shearling Jackets

 Shearling is the skin of a lamb – tanned, processed, and dyed with the wool still intact.